rancher/docs/content/rancher/v2.x/en/cluster-admin/nodes/_index.md

 ## Editing a Node

-Editing a node lets you change its name, add a description of the node, or add [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
+Editing a node lets you change its name, add a description of the node, add [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) or add/remove [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/).

 ## Viewing a Node API